 On days when you are feeling ‘bad,’ ruffling it up will give you a rugged look while keeping you well groomed.
 Seeing that this hairstyle calls attention to the middle part where your hair is slightly longer people will forget to look at your hairline.
 You can get away with a receding hairline forever, or at least while the rest of your hair lasts.

-Maroon 5’s Adam Levine made a buzz with his buzz cut.
-This cut is simple.
+Maroon 5’s Adam Levine made a buzz with his buzz cut and people didn’t even’t notice his receding hairline.
+This hair cut is simple, no styling involved.
 Just keeping it all at the same length, cut extremely short, and to be styled as you wish.
 You can smooth it over to look professional or ruffle it up for the evenings.

 The one thing that makes this hairstyle stand out is its simplicity.
 You look well-groomed without seeming as if you tried too hard.
 Moreover, you still look attractive while retaining your manly features.

 The difference between this hairstyle and the first is that this hairstyle still have some length, typically a clipper grade 2 or higher.
 Shaving it off would require completely shaving your hair off, with no length at all.

 If you have a long and thick mane, you may want to make it work for you.
 Leaving the middle part of your head to grow long and thick while shaving the sides and the back to a reasonably short size could work very well.

 This is not to say that you leave the top of your hair to grow into a ponytail, but rather to a few inches longer than usual.
 You could then tousle it a little after blow-drying it to retain the body.
 This manly look can be worn everywhere.